Jayden-747/1800_202410_BBY13/README.md

 ```
 Top level of project folder:
-├── .gitignore/               git ignore file
+├── gitignore/                git ignore file
+├── friends.html/             friends HTML file, where to see your friends list or add friends
 ├── home.html/                home HTML file, what you see when you log in
 ├── landing.html/             landing HTML file, what you see when you come to the site
 ├── log-in.html.html/         log in HTML file, where you log in or create an account
+├── new-page-template.html/   used to create a new page
 ├── profile.html/             profile HTML file, where to manage and edit your profile stats
+├── README.md/
 ├── schedule.htlm/            schedule HTML file, where to schedule workouts and personal plans
+├── session.htlm/             Session HTML file, where to track a workout you've just performed
-├── settings.html/            settings HTML file, where to edit any settings you might want to change
+└── settings.html/            settings HTML file, where to edit any settings you might want to change
-└── README.md/

 It has the following subfolders and files:
 ├── .git/                          git transmit